MrLoh/thesis-davidson/manuscript.md

-# Conditions for Linguistic Competence
+# Necessary Conditions for Linguistic Competence

 ## The Distinction between Linguistic Competence and Performance